Southern

 Plant Family: Fabaceae

-Botanical Origin: Savanna zones of West Africa (sub-Saharan Africa)
+Botanical Origin: West Africa (sub-Saharan African savanna regions)

 Southern Peas are legumes that we love.
 One of the big reasons is that they don’t suffer from the same levels of insect pressure as the common bean.
 And even though the common bean seems to get more attention for its bean diversity, the southern pea has plenty to show off.
 We love exploring all the different varieties, from the smallest delicate lady peas, to the larger field peas and crowders.